If you approach JDK 26 expecting “new APIs”, you’ll miss the bigger picture.

 - Loop optimizations

-👉 Faster execution without code changes
+- Faster execution without code changes

-❌ Removed / Deprecated Features
+Removed / Deprecated Features

-Legacy APIs and weak algorithms created security and maintenance risks.
+Problem: Legacy APIs and weak algorithms created security and maintenance risks.

-Gradual removal of outdated components.
+Changes: Gradual removal of outdated components.

-🚀 JDK 26 Cleanup
+JDK 26 Cleanup:

-- Weak crypto removed
+- Weak cryptographic algorithms removed

 - Old JVM flags removed

-👉 More secure and maintainable applications
+- More secure and maintainable applications

 package com.code2java.jdk26.examples;